 26.0 POLICY REVIEW

-The Complaints Handling Policy will be reviewed in full by the Management Committee every 3 years.
+The Complaints Handling Policy will be reviewed in full by the Board of Management every 3 years.
 Elements may be reviewed within that period to reflect changes in relative legislation, regulatory requirements and/or good practice.